 Every cocktail maker needs to know how to make simple syrup.
 It’s always a good idea to have a jar on hand to mix into cocktails, to sweeten iced tea or coffee, and to bake into desserts.
 You can flavor sugar syrup with herbs and spices, try out different sugars or just keep it plain.
 Store it in a jar until you need it!

-Also known as sugar syrup, simple syrup is a key ingredient in many a cocktail.
+Also known as sugar syrup, simple syrup is a key ingredient in many favorite cocktails.
 Depending on the recipe, it’s as essential as booze and bitters!